Physics-Informed Graph Neural Networks for Robust AC-Optimal Power Flow: Case studies

-Figure~\ref{fig:dataset} illustrates the structure of a power grid with its features.
+Figure \ref{fig:datasetpinco} illustrates the structure of a power grid with its features.
 The input node features are depicted in red, while the output node-level predictions are in green.
-The input features include active power demand ($P_{d}$), reactive power demand ($Q_{d}$), and node type.
-The output features vary depending on the node type.
-For example, if a certain variable is known (e.g., buses without generators don't require predictions for generated power), we apply a masking process during training.
-These masked values are represented by grey cells.
+The input features include active and reactive power demand ($P_{d}$, $Q_{d}$), active and reactive shunts ($P_s$, $Q_s$), and node type.
+In total, there are three possible node types, encoded as categorical variables: (1) load bus without a generator, (2) bus with generators, (3) bus with neither load nor generator.
+The output predictions vary depending on the node type.
+For example, if a variable is known (e.g., buses without generators do not require predictions of generated power), we do not include it during training.
+Specifically, $P_g$ and $Q_g$ are absent (grey) for load buses, as these nodes have no generators and therefore no generated power to predict.
 The predicted output quantities include active power generation ($P_{g}$), reactive power generation ($Q_{g}$), voltage magnitude ($V$), and voltage angle ($\theta$).

-We propose a method to manage buses that have multiple generators.
-Since each generator is associated with a unique cost, distinguishing between them is essential.
-To address this, we add an additional node for each extra generator.
-These nodes are 'artificial,' as they do not correspond to an actual bus on the grid.
-For example, a bus with two generators, as shown in Figure~\ref{fig:dataset}, would be split into two distinct nodes, each linked to its own generator and connected via artificial lines.
-The voltage magnitude and angle of these artificial nodes are set to match those of the original node.
-In total, there are four possible node types, encoded as categorical variables: (1) load bus without a generator, (2) bus without load or generators, (3) original generator bus, and (4) artificial generator bus.
+Notably, the training dataset is completely unlabeled.
+Figure~\ref{fig:datasetpinco} visualizes the neural network prediction, not a particular ground-truth solution.
+Finally, the edge features are branch conductance $G_{ij}$ and branch susceptance $B_{ij}$.
+We consider topology variation up to N-2 branch failures.
+Thus, the failed branches are removed from both the edge feature matrix and the adjacency matrix, which are updated accordingly.

+Our experimental evaluation utilizes datasets constructed from three power systems of varying complexity, summarized in Table~\ref{tab:grid-properties}: the IEEE30, IEEE57, and large-scale Swiss power system networks.
+For a given reference loading condition, the active and reactive power demands are sampled from uniform distributions centered at 90\% and 110\% of their respective reference values.
+When simulating contingencies, we employ a strategic sampling approach that varies with grid size: smaller grids (IEEE30 and IEEE57) allow for complete N-1 analysis and 20\% coverage of N-2 scenarios, while the large-scale Swiss power system uses 30\% of N-1 conditions and 0.3\% of N-2 contingencies to maintain computational tractability.
+This approach generates 100 loading conditions combined with multiple topology variations, resulting in both feasible and infeasible scenarios.

+From this primary dataset, we construct two experimental configurations to evaluate different variants of the PINCO model:

+\textbf{Configuration 1 (Filtered)} -- A filtered dataset containing only feasible instances serves as a controlled environment to evaluate PINCO in supervised mode (PINCO-F-Sup) and physics-informed unsupervised mode (PINCO-F-Phys), both without clustering mechanisms.